PhilippVerpoort/piw/README.md

 ```
 More details on hosting Flask apps with WSGI can be found [here](https://flask.palletsprojects.com/en/2.0.x/deploying/mod_wsgi/).

 A more extensive tutorial on getting started with `piw` will soon be made available.
-Meanwhile, the following examples may server as a starting point:
+Meanwhile, the following examples may serve as a starting point:
 * [green-value-chains](https://github.com/PhilippVerpoort/green-value-chains/)
 * [blue-green-H2](https://github.com/PhilippVerpoort/blue-green-H2)